On Hopf algebraic structures of quantum toroidal algebras: Hopf algebra structure of

-\section{Hopf algebra structure of $U_q(sl_{n+1},tor)$}
+\section{Hopf algebra structure of ${\mathcal U}_0$}

-We show that there is a similar Hopf algebra structure on $U_q(sl_{n+1},tor)$ extending the Hopf algebra structures from its vertical and horizontal quantum affine subalgebras, thus $U_q(sl_{n+1},tor)$ becomes a quantum group in the sense of Drinfeld.
+In this section we show that there is a similar Hopf algebra structure on ${\mathcal U}_0$ for $n=1, 2$ extending from its vertical and horizontal quantum affine subalgebras, and conjecture that ${\mathcal U}_0$ for general $n$ is also a Hopf algebra under our formulas.